Stophface/thesis/readme.md

 **How was the data downlaoded**

-The script uses the "flickr.photos.search" (REST API in XML format; https://www.flickr.com/services/api/flickr.photos.search.html) to download the following information for each photo found within the bounding box (bbox)
+The script uses the `flickr.photos.search` (REST API in XML format; https://www.flickr.com/services/api/flickr.photos.search.html) to download the following information for each photo found within the bounding box (bbox)

 - id photo
 - title